 - Verify all the information included and select, ‘lodge company'.

 - If you have included the correct details on all the required fields, a confirmation notification will pop up.
 Within a short while, an email will be sent prompting you to provide the supporting documents.

 - Print the emailed form and have it signed by the directors and incorporators as indicted.

 - Attach the supporting documents (listed earlier) with the signed form and send to the email- eServicesCoReg@cipc.co.za

 This post highlights the standard practice on how to register a business in South Africa.
 The process should not prove a challenge if you use this guide and have all the requisite documents required.
-Whether you are looking forward to starting a franchise business, church, private school or a law firm, you have no reason hold off on your goals.
-Be sure to comply with municipal by-laws and agencies like Department of Labour and South African Revenue Service.
+Whether you are looking forward to starting a franchise business, church, private school or a law firm, you have no reason to hold off on your goals.
+Be sure to comply with municipal by-laws and agencies like the Department of Labour and South African Revenue Service.

 DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!